Heidi Klum Reveals Jaw-Dropping Body Paint Costumes In Cheeky Halloween Horror Flick With Her Husband And Kids

 Heidi Klum scared up a major Halloween treat for her fans.

 The supermodel, 47, upped the ante this year after canceling her annual October bash due to the coronavirus pandemic.
-Instead, she released a five-and-a-half-minute film in which she starred alongside her husband Tom Kaulitz and her four kids Leni, 16, Henry, 14, Johan, 13, and Lou, 11.
+Instead, she released a five-and-a-half-minute film in which she starred alongside her husband Tom Kaulitz and her four children — Leni, 16, Henry, 14, Johan, 13, and Lou, 11.

-In the film, titled “Heidi Does Halloween,” the mom of four was seen trying to convince her kids that a socially-distanced celebration at home wasn’t bad.
+In the film, titled “Heidi Does Halloween,” the mom of four was seen trying to convince her kids that a socially distanced celebration at home wasn’t bad.
 She even made homemade mummy costumes for her kids since she bought “so much” toilet paper in March when people were hoarding it.

 But when lightning struck at midnight, Heidi’s little mummies turned into real ghouls and began chasing her around the house.